Operations/Departmental Manager (Level 5 Apprenticeship)

-For the ILM Level 5 Diploma for Managers you will be assessed using a variety of methods including written assignments, on-screen knowledge tests and development of a portfolio which will also contribute towards your End Point Assessment.
+As this apprenticeship includes ILM Level 5 Diploma for Managers assessment for this uses a variety of methods including written assignments, on-screen knowledge tests and development of a portfolio which also contributes to the End Point Assessment.

 If you take on an apprentice under 19 years of age, you will receive a £1,000 incentive from the government towards the training fees!
 In addition, if your organisation has less than 50 contracted employees the course fees will be fully funded!

 Course fees for Apprenticeship Levy Payers

 Course fees for Non-Levy Payers are paid via co-investment with the government, meaning that the government provide 95% of funding towards course fees.